 Rocco Bellanova is post-doctoral researcher at the University of Amsterdam (UvA).
 He holds a double PhD in Political & Social Sciences and in Law, which has been awarded in 2014 by the Université Saint-Louis-Bruxelles and the Vrije Universiteit Brussel.
 Between 2013 and 2016 he has worked at the Peace Research Institute Oslo (PRIO).
 His research mainly focuses on European data-driven security practices and the role played by data protection in their governance.
 His work sits at the intersection of politics, law and science & technology studies.

 Esmé Bosma is a PhD Candidate at the Political Science department of the University of Amsterdam.
 She holds a bachelor and master degree in Political Science in which she specialised in European security politics.
-Her PhD project is situated at the intersection of Science-and-Technology Studies (STS) and (critical) security studies.
-She studies how private actors absorb an increasing amount of security responsibilities and what kind of (ethical and practical) dilemmas arise in doing so.
+Her PhD project is situated at the intersection of Science and Technology Studies (STS) and (critical) security studies.
+She studies how private actors absorb an increasing amount of security responsibilities and what kind of ethical, technical and practical dilemmas arise in doing so.
 By doing ethnographic fieldwork in banks and the financial sector she studies how European banks and financial institutions counter terrorism financing in practice.

 Tasniem Anwar is a PhD student in the Follow project.
 She has a master degree in Conflict Resolution and Governance (MSc) and Law and Politics of International Security (LLM).
 She previously worked as a junior teacher in the department of political science at the university of Amsterdam.
 In the FOLLOW project, she will focus her research on the politics of the court room.
 With her research she hopes to provide a theoretical and empirical contribution, from a critical perspective, to the research on the judicial aspects of CTF regulations.
 She is particularly interested in the interplay of the legal and the political and how we can understand the court judgements through this relationship.